2025 SEC Gymnastics Championship

-The 2025 SEC Gymnastics Championship was held on March 22, 2025 at the neutral site Legacy Arena at the BJCC in Birmingham, Alabama.
+The 2025 SEC Gymnastics Championships was held on March 22, 2025 at the neutral site Legacy Arena at the BJCC in Birmingham, Alabama.
 No. 02 LSU posted a score of 198.200, winning back-to-back SEC Championships, their sixth SEC title.

 Team results

 Oklahoma and LSU share the regular season title, both holding a 7-1 conference record.
 This is Oklahoma's first season in the SEC, previously competing in the Big 12.
 LSU is the reigning SEC champion and NCAA champion.

 The top eight teams (determined by NQS), with seeds 5-8 competing in the afternoon session (Session 1), and seeds 1-4 in the evening session (session 2).
 The seeding was announced on March 17, 2025.
 The only team that didn't qualify was Arkansas.
 This is the first year since the conference expansion that a team didn't make the SEC Championship.
 In response to the criticism surrounding their exclusion, the SEC announced at their spring meetings on May 29, 2025 that every team would participate in the SEC Championship beginning in 2026.